 - FZF and Ripgrep - I used to just rely on

 git grep, but I've had to work on a few projects that are still in SVN in the last couple of years, and I needed a good search solution.
 Found these and they're extremely powerful and fast

 - VSCode - while I don't use graphical editors as my main workhorse, I do find it useful to have one around for certain jobs that terminal Vim/Neovim is less useful for, and while in the past Sublime Text has fulfilled that role, in recent months it's been supplanted by VSCode.

 I actually prefer PostgreSQL over MariaDB, but it can be hard to justify so I usually end up using MariaDB.

 I've also used Django professionally for a lot of projects - I used to build Phonegap apps for a living and the combination of a free admin interface and rapid API development with Django REST Framework made it very quick when building mobile app backends.

-At work I use a Macbook Pro.
+At work I use an M1 Macbook Pro.